brad28b/meshtastic-cli-receive-text/README.md

 # meshtastic-cli-receive-text
 A python command line script to receive messages from Meshtastic.
 Run the read_messages.py script, and it will connect to your radio and display any text messages received by your node, on any channel.

+I built this because this functionality is not available using the Meshtastic CLI.

 # Installation
 * git clone https://github.com/brad28b/meshtastic-cli-receive-text.git
 * cd meshtastic-cli-receive-text
 * pip install requirements.txt

 # Usage
-Firstly, edit read_messages.py and set the serial port for your device (usually /dev/ttyUSB0 or /dev/ttyACM0)
+* Firstly, edit read_messages.py and set the serial port for your device (usually /dev/ttyUSB0 or /dev/ttyACM0)

-Then to run the script:
+* Then to run the script:

-python read_messages.py
+* python read_messages.py

-To exit, use Ctrl-C
+* To exit, use Ctrl-C